 Diwali Time Memories!

-One of my most favorite Indian festival is here and I can’t wait to celebrate it with my family.
+One of my most favorite Indian festivals is here and I can't wait to celebrate it with my family.
 Diwali is a big celebration time for us.
-It’s not just the day of the festival that we look forward to, but also the prep that starts days before the actual festival.
-Pantry gets stocked with many staples that will be needed to make special Diwali treats, both sweet and savory.
+It's not just the day of the festival that we look forward to, but also the prep that starts days before the actual festival.
+The pantry gets stocked with many staples that will be needed to make special Diwali treats, both sweet and savory.
 Everyone in the house gets on the deep clean mode and weekends are only reserved for cooking and cleaning.
-Moms of the house work relentlessly in both these departments.
+Moms of the housework relentlessly in both these departments.
 I remember, my mom would do the cleaning bit in the mornings with us and the house help.
 Then in the afternoons, she would quietly begin her Diwali Farsaan (snack) prep.
 She preferred that time because there would be no disturbances like doorbells or telephone rings plus we would be snoozing or lazying on the couch watching TV without bothering her.
 She would call for help if needed.
 But we were most excited when she would call us to taste the freshly made treats!

 Snacks and Books - best afternoon companions!

-Some traditions stay on..
+Some traditions stay on

 There were a couple of things we did on Diwali day that we still do.
 One can call it a habit or a ritual, but we love these small family traditions.
-Mom would wake us up before sunrise, apply oil all over our bodies and then we would take a hair bath.
+Mom would wake us up before sunrise, apply oil all over our bodies, and then we would take a hair bath.
 Dad would then hand out new clothes for us to wear which we would and then head out to burst some firecrackers.
 Since it would be the wee hours of the day, there would not be many of us out there, but it still was so much fun.
 My folks would then make and even receive customary greetings call from friends and relatives over the telephone.
-We would be outside, waking up our non South Indian friends and coaxing them to get ready and come out quickly.
+We would be outside, waking up our non-South Indian friends and coaxing them to get ready and come out quickly.
 This is what we did year after year and all these customs have stayed with us even today.
-Diwali was and is a time where everyone is in a cheerful mood, people show off their new and fancy clothes, there is lots and lots of food doing the rounds, everyone is gifting one another and of course – Fireworks!
+Diwali was and is a time where everyone is in a cheerful mood, people show off their new and fancy clothes, there is lots and lots of food doing the rounds, everyone is gifting one another, and of course - Fireworks!

 Here is the recipe for Kara Boondi

 Making Kara Boondi is not as difficult as it seems.
 With just a little practice, you can nail the recipe.
-The key tool you need to make these boondis is the slotted ladle or Boondi Jhara.
+The key tool you need to make this boondi is the slotted ladle or Boondi Jhara.
 I got mine from India and its number 2.
 The number on the ladle is what is responsible for the size of the boondi.
 You can find something similar on Amazon.
-In a mixing bowl, add besan/chickpea flour, chilly powder/paprika, asafoetida, salt and oil.
+In a mixing bowl, add besan/chickpea flour, chilly powder/paprika, asafoetida, salt, and oil.
 Add water to it gradually and using a whisk, mix it together ensuring there are no lumps formed.
 The batter should be thicker but of flowing consistency.
 Meanwhile, prepare oil for frying.
 Place the ladle over the frying pan once the oil is hot enough and then pour a spoonful of the batter over it.
 You will notice the batter slipping out of the slots and falling into the hot oil.
 That is what you need.
 Tap the ladle lightly if needed.
 You can also press the batter with a spoon but be careful to not crowd the frying pan as that will make the boondi lumpy.
-Keep repeating these steps this till you finish all the batter.
+Keep repeating these steps till you finish all the batter.
 If the batter does not fall easily, dilute it by adding little water to it.
 But be careful to not thin the batter.
 Once you have exhausted the batter, transfer the fried boondi to a mixing bowl.
-Prepare a tempering by frying curry leaves and peanuts in this oil.
+Prepare the tempering by frying curry leaves and peanuts in this oil.
 Pour this over the boondi mixture and give it a good mix.
 Adjust salt and chilly powder as per your taste.
 Kara Boondi Mixture is ready.
-Store in an airtight container and enjoy this dry vegan snack anytime of the day.
+Store in an airtight container and enjoy this dry vegan snack any time of the day.